 Jenny was critical to the development of the St. Jacobs region as a tourist destination and was closely involved in multiple aspects of her family’s ventures over the course of her career.

 Jenny describes MEDA as a creative and effective organization that partners with those in need to become economically active and create sustainable livelihoods for their families.
 She says, “The world needs more MEDA because it's a positive force for good.”

-Jenny is vice chair of the Grand Philharmonic Choir and past president of the Centre for Family Business, Waterloo Region.
-She continues to be active with a number of community organizations including The Mennonite Story Inc.
+Jenny is vice chair of the Grand Philharmonic Choir, past president of the Waterloo Region Centre for Family Business, St. Jacobs Daycare, and currently serves on the board of The Mennonite Story Inc.

 Gary Leis is President and CEO of Leis Pet Distributing Inc., which distributes pet food and supplies to independent pet retailers across Eastern Canada.
 Between the head office in Wellesley, Ontario and a second location in Moncton, New Brunswick, Leis Pet employs 65 full and part time employees.

 As a long-time social and peace activist, Gary has always struggled trying to justify feeding pets for a living but has found comfort in MEDA.
 "Belonging to an organization like MEDA, meeting other business people and financially supporting the poorest of the poor in an entrepreneurial setting has given me a sense of social responsibility.
 What better way to achieve world peace by meeting the basic needs of people around the world?"